 Convective instabilities in traveling fronts of addition polymerization

-Traveling fronts of polymerization have been observed in unstirred solutions of methacrylic acid and benzoyl peroxide.
-Three types of convective instabilities have been observed.
-(1) The heat released by the exothermic reaction decreases the density of the reacting solution but changes in the composition tend to make the density increase.
-The net change in density is negative.
-Simple convection results, which causes a downward propagating front to remain perpendicular to the gravitational vector even as the tube is tilted.
-(2) However under some conditions of concentration and temperature, long slender "fingers" of polymer are observed to sink from the solid polymer front.
-The appearance of structures analogous to "salt fingers" in ocean layers of different temperatures and salinity are analyzed in terms of the theory of double-diffusive convection.
-Similarities with convection in directional solidification are considered.
-(3) Pulsating fronts have been observed which result in a striated material.
-The energy of activation of the fronts was determined and used to show that a convective instability instead of a pure thermal one is the cause of the pulsations. © 1992 American Chemical Society.
+Traveling fronts of polymerization have been observed in unstirred solutions of methacrylic acid and peroxides or nitriles.
+Four types of convective instabilities have been observed.
+1) The heat released by the exothermic reaction decreases the density of the reacting solution but changes in the composition tend to make the density increase.
+2) However under some conditions of concentration of temperature, long slender 'fingers' of polymer are observed to sink from the solid polymer front.
+3) Pulsating fronts have been observed that result in a striated material.
+4) Spinning modes of front propagation have been observed in adiabatic systems.
+Convection may be the dominant destabilizing mechanism for these last two phenomena so microgravity experiments are proposed to investigate them.

 Publication Source (Journal or Book title)

 American Society of Mechanical Engineers, Applied Mechanics Division, AMD

 Pojman, J. (1993).
 Convective instabilities in traveling fronts of addition polymerization.
 American Society of Mechanical Engineers, Applied Mechanics Division, AMD, 174, 105-117.
 Retrieved from https://digitalcommons.lsu.edu/chemistry_pubs/1281